top of page

 • The guitar riff from My Girl (starting on the 3rd measure of the intro) is a pentatonic scale.

-• A minor pentatonic scale is made up of the the same pitches but starting a minor third lower.
+• A minor pentatonic scale is made up of the same pitches but starting a minor third lower.

 There’s a ton of cool information about pentatonic scales online.
 In fact you may have seen Bobby McFerrin doing an audience demo of the pentatonic scale on youtube, and if you haven’t please look it up!